tianocore/buildtools-BaseTools/ReadMe.txt

 On Ubuntu, the following command should install all the necessary build packages to build all the C BaseTools:

-  sudo apt-get install build-essentials uuid-dev
+  sudo apt-get install build-essential uuid-dev

 === Python sqlite3 module ===
 On Windows, the cx_freeze will not copy the sqlite3.dll to the frozen